 pull, add, commit, push.

-You may run in to a conflict when an upstream pull brings in edits to the same lines of code that you have modified in your fork.
+You may run into a conflict when an upstream pull brings in edits to the same lines of code that you have modified in your fork.
 You will have to deal with this head on–compare the versions, inspect the diffs, and make the changes manually.
 Don’t freak out.
 Don’t delete the upstream edits.
 Don’t swear never to pull from upstream again.

-Finally, don’t e-mail your source code to the OpenSees development team asking us to check it in on your behalf.
+Finally, please don’t e-mail your source code to the OpenSees development team asking us to check it in on your behalf.
 No matter how politely you ask, there are no end arounds like there were in the CVS/SVN era.
 All updates need to come through pull requests on GitHub.
 This ensures your code is up to date with the latest OpenSees, not the OpenSees from your Great Conflict Freak Out of 2014.